 Program Information and Timeline

 The EMS program provides individuals who work with ambulance services, rescue squads, fire services, and other first responder organizations the opportunity to earn either a certificate or an associate in applied science degree OR to obtain licensure at the various levels (without earning a college credential).
-The Advanced EMT pathway is designed for individuals who are currently licensed (or licensable) at the EMT-Basic level and the Advanced Life Skills pathway is designed for individuals who are currently licensed (or licensable) at the Advanced EMT level.
+The Advanced EMT pathway is designed for individuals who are currently licensed (or licensable) at the EMT level and the Paramedic pathway is designed for individuals who are currently licensed (or licensable) at the Advanced EMT level.

 Applications for the EMS program will be accepted on a rolling basis each year.
-Generally, EMS123 (EMT-Basic) is offered each fall, spring and summer semester.
+Generally, EMS123 (EMT) is offered each fall, spring and summer semester.
 The Advanced EMT is offered each spring and fall.
 Paramedic courses begin annually each fall.
 (EMCC reserves the right to cancel courses due to insufficient enrollment.)

 An application for admission is required of individuals seeking to enroll in any of the following:

 - EMS certificate program (includes credit for previously completed EMT, followed by A-EMT & 7 credits of general education coursework.)

 - EMS associate degree program (includes credit for previously completed EMT, followed by A-EMT, Paramedic & 23 credits of general education courses.)

 - Licensure at the A-EMT level (no general education coursework.)

-- Licensure at the ALS level (no general education coursework.)
+- Licensure at the Paramedic level (no general education coursework.)

 Financial aid eligibility requires individuals to be accepted to and enrolled in a program of study; therefore, if you require financial aid to pay your tuition and fees you must apply for the certificate or degree EMS program (even if you plan only to take the licensure classes without seeking program completion).
 Since EMT is a prerequisite for both the certificate and the associate degree program, students seeking financial aid in order to take that introductory licensing course should consult the Admissions or Financial Aid Office for clarification and advice.